ome/omero-documentation/omero/sysadmins/server-upgrade.rst

     instructions you may first need to read the `instructions
     <https://docs.openmicroscopy.org/latest/omero5.3/sysadmins/server-upgrade.html>`_
-    for upgrading *to* OMERO |previousversion| because some extra steps may be required beyond simply running the SQL upgrade scripts.
+    for upgrading *to* OMERO |previousversion| because some extra steps may be required beyond simply running the SQL upgrade scripts described below.

 Upgrade check list
 ------------------